 Add a Deck

-A deck will always increase the value of your home because outdoor living spaces are desirable to buyers.
+A deck will always increase the value of your home, and perhaps help you sell your home fast if you’d like to do that in the future, because outdoor living spaces are desirable to buyers.
 If you make your deck and your yard more appealing to buyers, your house will be easier to sell for a higher price.
 The cost of adding a deck will vary depending on the size of the deck and the materials.
 Of course, you can save a huge chunk of change by doing the project yourself, but if you’re inexperienced and build a bad deck, your home value might plummet because buyers will see it as a project they’ll have to fix once they move in.

 While this isn’t technically an upgrade to your home, it is an upgrade to the way you stage your home for viewings.
 Renting a storage unit will allow you to store some of the things that may make your house look cluttered.
 Cluttered homes look smaller, which will decrease what buyers are willing to pay.
 If you’re staging your home yourself, we suggest storing items you believe would be off-putting to buyers, these can be items you love but don’t match your current decor, and more.